Trace and Index of Dirac-Schr\"odinger Operators on Open Space with Operator Potentials: The principal trace formula

 \subsection{The main result}

-Throughout the previous chapters, we used tacitly the approximation family $B_{n,m}$ instead of $B$ for notational brevity.
-Now we are prepared to take the limits $n\to\infty$, $m\to\infty$ to arrive at the trace formula, which is our main result, given in the following Theorem.\\ If we assume Hypothesis \ref{hyp1}, by Remark \ref{a0rem}, the model operator $A_{0}$ is allowed to be $A\left(x_{0}\right)$, for a.e. $x_{0}\in\IR^{d}$.
-We fix such a $x_{0}$, and let $A_{0}=A\left(x_{0}\right)$ in the following.
+Throughout the previous chapters, we used tacitly the approximation family $B_{n,m,l}$ instead of $B$ for notational brevity.
+Now we are prepared to take the limits $n\to\infty$, $m\to\infty$, $l\to\infty$ to arrive at the principal trace formula, which is our main result, presented in the following Theorem.